vintagetrex/Nemesis-Project/README.md

       - advertisements are oredered with row y2 containing the advertisement with the highest bid and being stored with a data submission

+    * maybe we should use proof of retrievability rather than proof of storage